-- number of pupils from this school scheduled to be in the class at the selected time summed over all classes as taught - plus, pupils engaged in private study at the selected time - plus, pupils from this school who were part time pupils not scheduled to be in attendance at the school at the selected time - plus, pupils attending another school at the selected time must equal:
+number of pupils from this school scheduled to be in the class at the selected time summed over all classes as taught must equal:

-number of pupils on roll on census day for whom individual pupil data have been provided (not including any guest pupils).
+- plus, pupils engaged in private study at the selected time - plus, pupils from this school who were part time pupils not scheduled to be in attendance at the school at the selected time - plus, pupils attending another school at the selected time number of pupils on roll on census day for whom individual pupil data have been provided (not including any guest pupils).

-4.6 Class information module [Not for: Nursery schools, special or PRU] [spring only]
+4.6 Class information module [Not for: Nursery schools, special or PRU / AP] [spring only]

-Details are required of all classes running at the selected time on census day (19 January 2017).
+Details are required of all classes running at the selected time on census day (18 January 2018).
 If different parts of the school use different timetable structures, then systems should allow the school to return class information for the timetable structure that applies to Key Stage 1.
-For example, if lunch is at 12:00 hours for pupils following a primary timetable but at 13:00 hours for pupils following a secondary timetable, then the end of morning school should be take to be 12:00 hours and not 13:00 hours.
-The 'selected time' is based on the last digit of a school's DfE establishment number as follows:
+For example, where lunch is at 12:00 hours for pupils following a primary timetable but at 13:00 hours for pupils following a secondary timetable, then the end of morning school should be take to be 12:00 hours and not 13:00 hours.
+The 'selected time' is based on the last digit of a school's departmental establishment number as follows:

-Code Descriptor 0, 1 or 5 The selected time is one hour after the start of afternoon school 2, 3 or 6 The selected time is one hour after the start of morning school 4, 7, 8 or 9 The selected time is one hour before the end of morning school
+Code Descriptor 4, 7, 8 or 9 The selected time is one hour after the start of afternoon school 0, 1 or 5 The selected time is one hour after the start of morning school 2, 3 or 6 The selected time is one hour before the end of morning school

-Where the selected time is not appropriate to the school timetable (for example, if the selected time is when the whole school or a large proportion of the school is in an assembly with the head teacher) schools should choose an hour / period that reflects a 'normal' class situation that applies at the selected time each Thursday of the term (see paragraph 2.1).
+Where the selected time is not appropriate to the school timetable: where the selected time is when the whole school or a large proportion of the school is in an assembly with the head teacher; schools can choose an hour / period that reflects a 'normal' class situation that applies at the selected time each Thursday of the term (see paragraph 2.1).
 Do not record unusual situations (such as class amalgamation or school closure) which may have occurred on census day due, for example, to staff training or absence, severe weather conditions or religious observances.